Assignment 7: System Monitor with Interrupts

 • used an interrupt-safe data structure to correctly share data across regular and interrupt code.

-• bundled the collection of modules you've written into a comprehensive library for implementing a bare-metal system on the Pi
+• written a library of modules that provide foundational support for implementing a bare-metal system on the Pi

 Get starter files